heimrichhannot/contao-isotope_plus/README.md

 ## Features

-- adds fields to tl_module
+- adds new possible attributes to products: stock, initialStock, set, maxOrderSize, releaseDate
-- adds a new attribute (youtube)
+- adds a new attribute type: youtube
-- uses isotope hooks (generateProduct, addProductToCollection, preCheckout, updateItemInCollection)
+- adds new frontend modules

-- adds 2 new front end modules (order report, stock report) and extends 2 isotope modules (product filter, product list)
+### set and stock

-- adds new modules
+- if these attributes have values, adding products to the cart or checking out is constrained by stock left (depending on "set" if set)

 ### Order report & Stock report